volodev121/bl-chat-fe/README.md

 This repository contains a frontend for the AI chat component.

+## Deploy current build to stagin/production (manually)
+* Log into [minio](https://minio-sg.brandslisten.com/login) with the credentials for `ATF`.
+Ask for the password if you don't have it.
+* Browse to [llm-widget](https://minio-sg.brandslisten.com/browser/llm-widget).
+The folder index might be broken, this doesn't prohibit the update from working.
+* Upload out.js.
+If you don't have this file, you can create it by running the `build:widget` npm task, `./makeStagingLocal.sh` or `./updateStagingLocal.sh`
+* Upload the contents of the public folder to [llm-widget/public](https://minio-sg.brandslisten.com/browser/llm-widget/public).

 ## Running locally

 First of all you have to make sure to use the right node version.
 We currently use `18.13.0`.
 You can install it with `nvm` (Node Version Manager).